BizTech: Ghana’s gaming industry and its impact on social life and economy

-Over the last few years, computer gaming is gradually finding its place in the Ghanaian social scene and economy.
+Over the last few years, video and computer gaming are gradually finding their place in the Ghanaian social scene and economy.

-With the advent of technology, game lovers can now play games either on a gaming computer, smartphone with 3D graphics at high resolution or a PlayStation 5 or Xbox Series X.
+With the advent of technology, game lovers can now play games either on a smartphone with 3D graphics at high resolution, a PlayStation 5, or an Xbox Series X.

-GhanaWeb's Mawuli Ahorlumegah led a conversation with a manager at Arena 233, Fifi Nokoe.
+To get an insight into one of Ghana’s gaming hubs, Fifi Nokoe, a manager at Arena 233 speaking on GhanaWeb TV’s BizTech shares how the gaming industry in the country is improving.

+"So far we have been having some gaming tournaments with even women participating in some of them.
+This is quite important to bridge the diversity gap through gaming tournaments.
+Gaming helps people to distress and ease their minds and for Ghana, the gaming scene is gradually growing its network"

 - BizTech: These Ghanaian students solve everyday problems using STEM